-Upon completion of this offering, we will have ADSs outstanding, representing class A ordinary shares, or approximately % of our outstanding class A and class B ordinary shares, assuming the underwriters do not exercise their option to purchase additional ADSs.
+Upon completion of this offering, we will have 106,000,000 ADSs outstanding, representing 318,000,000 class A ordinary shares, or approximately 9.4% of our outstanding class A and class B ordinary shares, assuming the underwriters do not exercise their option to purchase additional ADSs.
 All of the ADSs sold in this offering will be freely transferable by persons other than by our "affiliates" without restriction or further registration under the Securities Act.
 Sales of substantial amounts of the ADSs in the public market could adversely affect prevailing market prices of the ADSs.
 Prior to this offering, there has been no public market for our ordinary shares or ADSs.
-We have submitted an application to list the ADSs on the New York Stock Exchange, but we cannot assure you that a regular trading market will develop in the ADSs.
+Our ADSs have been approved for listing on the New York Stock Exchange, but we cannot assure you that a regular trading market will develop in the ADSs.
 We do not expect that a trading market will develop for our ordinary shares not represented by the ADSs.